 Coal

-Brown coal reserves
+Brown coal deposits

 Brown coal seams in the Latrobe Valley are up to 100 metres thick with multiple seams often giving nearly continuous thickness of up to 230 metres.
 Seams are typically located under only 10-20 metres of overburden.